0xProject/standard-relayer-api/README.md

 #### Parameters

 * tokenA=&tokenB [string]: returns token pairs that contain tokenA and tokenB (in any order).
-Setting only tokenA or tokenB returns pairs filtered by that token only
+Setting only tokenA or tokenB returns pairs filtered by that token only (optional)

 #### Response